Nhunsick/project_3/README.md

 # Data Sources
 - 2018 MIT Election Data and Science Lab
-- Dave Leip's Atlas of U.S. Elections, specifically the 2018 House of Representative election
+- Dave Leip's Atlas of U.S. Elections, specifically the 2018 House of Representatives election

 # Results
 Created a Margin of Victory(MOV) scale to determine how likely each political party will win a county